s00500/env_logger/README.md

 - **ln** enables printing of line numbers
 - **gr** adds number of goroutines to each log statement
 - **grl** adds number of goroutines to each log statement and starts a loop printing the number of routines every second
+- **pp** enables pprof and dynamic log config via http requests on 11111, port can be changed with ppport=<port> (all of this requires the package to be built with -tags logpprof).
+The endpoint for the logconfig is POST /logstring.
+Send the new logstring as body
+- **mut=10** allows to set runtime.SetMutexProfileFraction(val)
+- **blk=10** allows to set runtime.SetBlockProfileFraction(val)

 ## Bonus functions